Wandering officer

-In law enforcement in the United States, a wandering officer, referred to colloquially as a gypsy cop, is a police officer who frequently transfers between police departments, having a record of misconduct or unsuitable job performance.
+In law enforcement in the United States, a wandering officer, referred to colloquially as a gypsy cop, is a police officer who frequently transfers between police departments, with a record of misconduct or unsuitable job performance.

 History of the term

-In use since the 1980s, the phrase entered public parlance in the 2000s after the infamous Tulia drug stings, where itinerant lawman Tom Coleman allegedly set up innocent people, most of them black, as part of a long-term undercover operation.
-Several other high-profile cases in states include those in Texas and Alaska that involved officers who served with adversity in close to 20 agencies in 15 years or less, yet they continued to evade administrative action as they went from agency to agency, sometimes serving as little as 30 days at one department, despite blatant misconduct and compelling signs of unsuitability to serve as peace officers.
-More recently in 2016 following a civil rights lawsuit against Ferguson police officer Freddie Boyd, he was found to have had a string of complaints filed against him from over 10 years earlier, including pistol whipping a child and falsifying police reports, from when he worked for the city of St. Louis.
-Law enforcement agency heads privately refer to the practice of giving a problematic officer a good recommendation in order to get rid of the officer while avoiding litigation, as "pass the trash".
+In use since the 1980s, the phrase entered public parlance in the 2000s after the infamous Tulia drug stings, where itinerant lawman Tom Coleman allegedly set up innocent people, most of them Black, as part of a long-term undercover operation.

+Several other high-profile cases include those in Texas and Alaska that involved officers who served with adversity in close to 20 agencies in 15 years or less, evading administrative action despite blatant misconduct and compelling signs of unsuitability to serve as peace officers.
+They evaded administrative action by going from agency to agency, sometimes serving as little as 30 days at one department.

+In 2016, following a civil rights lawsuit against Ferguson police officer Freddie Boyd, he was found to have had a string of complaints filed against him from over 10 years earlier when he was working for the city of St. Louis.
+Complaints against Boyd included pistol-whipping a child and falsifying police reports.

-The term comes from the Romani people popularly known as "Gypsies", who are stereotypically said to always be travelling and thus never get to settle down in a local community, just like how a gypsy cop never gets to stay at any given police department for long.
-Some dictionaries recommend against using the word gypsy as a modifier with negative connotations, because such use could be considered a slur against the Romani people.
+The term "gypsy cop" comes from stereotypes about the Romani people, sometimes known as "gypsies," who are stereotypically said to always travel and thus never settle down in a local community.
+A wandering officer similarly does not stay at any given police department for long.
+Some dictionaries recommend against using the word gypsy as a modifier with negative connotations because it is a slur used against the Romani people.

 Causes

 Fragmentation

-The United States has a highly decentralized and fragmented system of law enforcement, with around 18,000 law enforcement agencies, and is regulated separately in the 50 states, plus US territories, the federal and local level as well.
-Hiring and disciplinary standards vary greatly between police departments, the majority of which are small in size.
-There is no national database of dismissed officers, who may or may not be de-certified to practice law enforcement by their jurisdictional regulatory agency, often called POST (Peace Officer Standards and Training) agencies, or by a similar agency.
-Some states have established a state-level database or taken other administrative measures to try to prevent dismissed officers from being rehired, but these databases are not centralized, nor do they have uniform prerequisites.
-The large population and land area of the country makes it further harder to notice these cases; an officer may have moved hundreds of miles away to join another agency and the new agency would be unlikely to have learned of the case in the media.
+Law enforcement in the United States is decentralized, with approximately 18,000 agencies operating under separate regulatory frameworks in each state and territory.
+Hiring and disciplinary standards vary among departments, and there is no national database of dismissed officers or uniform process for decertification.
+Some states maintain their own databases or have adopted administrative measures intended to prevent dismissed officers from being rehired, but these systems are not centralized and lack uniform standards.
+Because of the country's size and the number of agencies, an officer dismissed by one department may be hired by another in a distant jurisdiction without the new employer becoming aware of the prior dismissal.